surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 Early March
-- MultiSamples - at least SF2 with start/Stop engine
+- MultiSamples - at least SF2 making sound some
 - Stereo and Mono Samples in the Zone and Processors
   - Output section
 - Zone Edits